MehdiChouag/blablacar_technical_test/README.md

 ## Constraint

-The API is using OAuth2, it means that you have to be authenticated to request a list of trip, to do have to request a specific url with a `client secret` and a `client id`, then add the token received into the header of all other request.
+The API is using OAuth2, it means that you have to be authenticated to request a list of trip, to do so you have to request a specific url with a `client secret` and a `client id`, then add the token received into the header of all other request.

 ## Realisation